 The main difference from secondary school is that you will now be expected to work without constant supervision and organise your own learning schedule.
-This means your learning must be self-motivated and self-directed - with plenty of support from us!
+This means your learning must be self-motivated and selfdirected - with plenty of support from us!
 Remember learning a language is a gradual process, like getting fit, i.e. it requires regular practice rather than cramming at the end.

-There are many ways of learning independently outside regular course work that allow you to combine work with pleasure, e.g. use the internet to engage with German-language content on news and social media platforms on topics that you are interest in, read up on a particular hobby in German, go to the Stammtisch regularly where you can practice speaking German while relaxing with other students, come along regularly to the Filmabend (the films screened always have English sub-titles, so even a total beginner can follow them and listen to authentic German at the same time), listen to German songs and sing along with them, and get to know the German-speaking Erasmus students in MIC (at the Stammtisch and other German events).
-If you would like to practise your German with an online Tandem-partner from a German-speaking country, we are happy to advise you on suitable platforms.
+There are many ways of learning independently outside regular course work that allow you to combine work with pleasure, e.g. use the internet to read up on a particular hobby in German, go to the Stammtisch regularly where you can practice speaking German over a pint, come along regularly to the Filmabend (the films screened always have English sub-titles, so even a total beginner can follow them and listen to authentic German at the same time), listen to German songs and sing along with them, get to know the German-speaking Erasmus students in MIC (at the Stammtisch and other German events).